-Auditor Selection for Validation Audit - The validation audit must be conducted by CMS or by an independent auditor hired by the sponsoring organization, pursuant to 42 CFR §§422.503(d)(2)(iv) and 423.504(d)(2)(iv).
+Auditor Selection for Validation Audit - The validation audit must be conducted by CMS or by an independent auditor hired by the sponsoring organization, pursuant to 42 CFR §422.503(d)(2)(iv) and §423.504(d)(2)(iv).
 CMS will make this determination and clearly state whether CMS or an independent auditor will be conducting the validation audit in the final audit report.
 Generally, CMS requires the hiring of an independent auditor when there are more than five non-CPE conditions that must be tested during the validation audit.
-Once a sponsoring organization meets or exceeds the threshold and an independent audit is required, all conditions, including CPE conditions, identified during the program audit must be validated by the independent auditor.
-Likewise, if the sponsoring organization's audit results were below the threshold, CMS would conduct the validation of all conditions, including CPE.
+Once a sponsoring organization meets or exceeds the threshold and an independent audit is required, all findings (including CPE conditions and any observations requiring a CAP) identified during the program audit must be validated by the independent auditor.
+Likewise, if the sponsoring organization's audit results were below the threshold, CMS would conduct the validation of all findings.